aoneahsan/code-craft-studio/app-project-documentation/api-playground/README.md

 ---

-*The API Playground is designed to help developers quickly understand and test the QRCode Studio API without writing code.*
+*The API Playground is designed to help developers quickly understand and test the Code Craft Studio API without writing code.*